 Align TAC and Subcommittee Goals with the ERCOT Board of Director’s strategic vision to work with ERCOT Staff to achieve the Board’s vision for ERCOT.

-Develop and implement market design changes and other reliability enhancements that are promulgated by the PUCT in the furtherance of statutory changes originating from the 87th session of the Texas Legislature.
+Develop and implement market design changes and other reliability enhancements that are promulgated by the PUCT in the furtherance of statutory changes originating from the latest session of the Texas Legislature.

 Maintain rules that support ERCOT system reliability, promote market solutions, support open access to the ERCOT markets and transmission network, and are consistent with PURA, PUCT Substantive Rules, and NERC Reliability Standards.